OctopusDeploy/docs/docs/administration/how-to-move-the-octopus-server-to-another-server-or-vm.md

 ---

-# Move the Octopus Server to another server or VM
+# Move the Octopus Server to another server or VM {#HowtomovetheOctopusServertoanotherserverorVM-MovetheOctopusServertoanotherserverorVM}

 You may find that you need to move your Octopus Server instance/s to another server or VM.
 The following guide will give instructions on the recommended way to do this.